sjfricke/SpeedMySite/README.md

 Have found I still need to work on a way to correctly get photos when they are sized and styled with background css attributes.
 Also dynamically loaded pages (like angular site) that don't have the image up don't have a display size so will need to find the size in the css.

 Duplicate - it catches duplicates and handles it correctly, but I want to fix it to display in report, otherwise it will say `n` images fixed and only show `n-1` images in the folder

+resize-img node modules seems to not want to work on Windows, will need to figure that out as well